 Do Ethereum wallets provide a tax report?

 No. The vast majority of ETH wallets will not provide a tax report.
-However, if you’re trading ETH on large crypto exchanges, some of these exchanges will issue a 1099 form.
+However, if you’re trading ETH on large crypto exchanges, some of these exchanges will issue a 1099 form for US investors.

 Will I get a 1099 form about my Ethereum transactions?